linuxforphp/flare-smart-contracts/deployment/chain-config/README.md

     Reward epoch duration, in seconds.
 In production it is 2-7 days (172800-604800 seconds), but for test purposes it's much smaller e.g. 3-7 minutes.

 - `revealEpochDurationSeconds` -
     Reveal epoch duration, in seconds.
-Usually, it should be at most half of `priceEpochDurationSeconds`.
+Usually, it should be at most half of `priceEpochDurationSeconds` (90 seconds).

 - `priceEpochDurationSeconds` -
     Price epoch duration, in seconds.
-Typical production value is 180 (3 minutes).
+Typical production value is 180 seconds (3 minutes).

 - `rewardEpochsStartDelayPriceEpochs` -
     Offset of the start of reward epochs from the time of deploy, in number of price epochs.
-Typical production value is 3 which is 9 mins.
+Typical production value is 3, so first reward epoch starts after `rewardEpochsStartDelayPriceEpochs * priceEpochDurationSeconds + revealEpochDurationSeconds` (10.5 minutes).

 - `votePowerIntervalFraction` -
     Defines interval from which vote power block is randomly selected as a fraction of previous reward epoch.